 Channel partners often vary in shape and size depending on your market and don’t necessarily have to be in your industry to be successful.
 They can be affiliates, resellers, distributors, independent retailers, and even value-added providers.
 To make finding them easier, consider utilizing channel partner software.

-Basically, anyone that sales your brand and doesn’t work directly for your business can be a partner.
+Basically, anyone that sells your brand and doesn’t work directly for your business can be a partner.
 The best way to ensure that they are putting your brand above the competition is through channel partner programs.

 Why are channel partner incentives vital?

 The best channel partner incentives encourage partners to be loyal and sell more products for you over a more extended period of time.
 Channel partners can boost sales, decrease your go-to-market, and provide access to new markets.